es-kumagai/OpenOthers/README.md

 ![OpenOthers.app](Resources/Images/OpenOthers.png)

-This is a Safari App Extension that allows you to open the viewing page in another browser easily.
+This is a Safari App Extension that allows you to open the viewing page in other browsers easily.

 ![OpenOthers Extension works in Safari](Resources/Images/About.png)